jonathanhunsucker/website/README.md

 > `a^2 + b^2` = `c^2`

 #### Avoid smart punctuation
-`./script/check/quotes` and `./script/format/md` are available to check and fix these issues.
+`./script/check/quotes` and `./script/check/quotes-fix` are available to check and fix these issues.

-#### Greyscale, no exif images
+#### Grayscale images, no exif data

-`./script/check/exif` and `./script/format/jpeg` are available to find exif-containing files, and fix both issues.
+* `./script/check/exif` to find exif-containing files
+* `./script/check/grayscale-fix` to make an image grayscale